Hybrid Transformer-Mamba for Weakly Supervised Volumetric Medical Segmentation: Introduction

-With voxel-level labels, volumetric modeling can be achieved with 3D encoders \cite{milletari2016v} in a fully supervised manner.
-However, two factors favor 2D encoders in weakly supervised settings.
-First, only 2D encoders can make predictions from individual slices that align directly with slice-level labels.
-Second, 2D encoders like the Vision Transformer (ViT) \cite{dosovitskiy2020image} show strong transferability when pre-trained.
-Specifically, class-to-patch (C2P) attention, the pairwise self-attention (SA) \cite{vaswani2017attention} between class and patch tokens, has proven effective for object localization in WSSS \cite{xu2022multi,xu2024mctformer+}.
-Here, we term the SA between the class and patch tokens from a single 2D image or slice as \textbf{in-plane} SA.
-Only in-plane SA can be learned using a 2D ViT encoder.
-The interactions between tokens across multiple neighboring planes, which we term \textbf{cross-plane} interactions, complement in-plane SA.
-To achieve volumetric modeling with a 2D encoder, cross-plane interactions must be integrated with in-plane SA.
+The volumetric nature remains underexplored when training segmentation models from slice-level labels.
+2D encoders are typically used to make predictions from individual slices that align directly with their labels.
+The Vision Transformer (ViT) \cite{dosovitskiy2020image} is a popular 2D encoder; its class-to-patch (C2P) attention, the pairwise self-attention (SA) \cite{vaswani2017attention} between class and patch tokens, is effective for weakly supervised segmentation \cite{xu2022multi,xu2024mctformer+}.
+We term C2P attention within a single slice as \textbf{in-plane} SA, which is complemented by \textbf{cross-plane} interactions across neighboring slices to capture the volumetric nature.
+However, cross-plane SA is computationally expensive, scaling quadratically with $N$ planes.

-However, the quadratic-time computation of SA makes it inefficient for cross-plane modeling.
-The time complexity of cross-plane SA across $N$ planes is $N^2$ times its in-plane counterpart.
-With limited computational resources, computing cross-plane SA can easily lead to out-of-memory issues.
-Built on a structured state space model (SSM), the Mamba architecture \cite{gu2024mamba} achieves linear-time scaling with respect to sequence length by incorporating a selective mechanism that dynamically filters input tokens based on their relevance.
-Because of its computational efficiency, Mamba has been introduced to computer vision \cite{zhu2024vision,liu2024vmamba}.
-In medical imaging, the applications of Mamba\footnote{Related work on Mamba in medical imaging is presented in Appendix~\ref{MMI}} have proven successful for medical segmentation \cite{ma2024u,xing2024segmamba}, including under weakly supervised settings \cite{fan2024pathmamba}.
-The balanced efficiency and effectiveness of Mamba make it a promising solution for cross-plane modeling.
+Built on structured state space models (SSMs), the Mamba architecture \cite{gu2024mamba} achieves linear-time scaling with sequence length.
+Mamba-based vision backbones \cite{liu2024vmamba,zhu2024vision} have emerged for computational efficiency; in medical segmentation, Mamba applications have succeeded under fully \cite{ma2024u,xing2024segmamba} and weakly supervised \cite{fan2024pathmamba,pan2025mamba} settings.
+Furthermore, Mamba-Transformer hybrids \cite{hatamizadeh2025mambavision,lieber2024jamba} are proposed alongside a novel pre-training strategy \cite{liu2025map} for hybrid architectures.